Internships at United Way of Denton County

 Education & Workforce Initiatives:

-Economic Mobility Intern
+• Economic Mobility Workgroup

 Expected Work Schedule: Flexible, depending on program participant needs